laszlof/riot/README.md

+# Riot experimental branch

+This is a rewrite of Riot.
+An attempt to make a solid architecture that can be easily extended without hacks.
+It solves big issues while keeping things small.

+**NOTE:** This branch is currently broken and cannot be used anywhere.
+Not even pull requests are welcome at this point since things are changing rapidly.

 ## The story

 I've been a long time user of Riot and find it the simples way to build user interfaces.
 When you write a custom HTML component such as this: